Dvogonen/cyclop_plus_plus/README.md

 - Specify "Arduino Pro or Pro Mini" as board.
 Then select "Atmega 328 (3.3 volt, 8 MHz)" as processor.
 These settings are found in the "Tool" menu.
 - Build the project by pressing the v icon in the upper left corner of the Arduino window.

-###Load CYCLOP++ with OSD
+###Load CYCLOP++
-- Build CYCLOP++ or download the latest stable version of CYCLOP++.
+- Build or download the latest stable version of CYCLOP++.
-The firmware file is called cyclop_plus_osd.hex and can be downloaded via this link: https://raw.githubusercontent.com/Dvogonen/cyclop_plus_osd/master/cyclop_plus_osd.hex (right-click and download)
+The firmware file is called cyclop_plus_plus.hex and can be downloaded via this link: https://raw.githubusercontent.com/Dvogonen/cyclop_plus_osd/master/cyclop_plus_plus.hex (right-click and download)

 Check the format of the downloaded file.
 Each line should start with a colon character and only contain letters and numbers like this: